Map preview

 Low

-Searched for phrases like 'security patrol', 'roving security', and 'patrol service' and found no explicit mentions.
-Building is described as secure, but no explicit patrol service is documented in the remarks.
+Searched for 'security patrol', 'roving security', and 'patrol service' with no matches.
+Although security/secured is repeatedly mentioned, there is no evidence of a dedicated patrol service in the public remarks.

 Security Video